ON THIS PAGE: You will learn about the different types of treatments doctors use for people with vulvar cancer. Use the

 As explained in the Introduction, VIN is a precancerous condition.
 VIN is usually treated with a simple surgical removal of the disease to test for adjacent cancer and to prevent the progression to cancer.
 The treatment plan may also include laser surgery and/or medication(s) applied to the vulva area.
 If the VIN is extensive, a partial (not radical) and superficial (only the removal of the skin without removing the fatty tissues beneath the skin) surgical removal of the vulva may be recommended.
 See below for more information on each of these treatment options.

 The main treatment for vulvar cancer is surgery.
-If a biopsy shows that vulvar cancer is present and that it appears to only be in the vulva, for most patients the next step is surgery.
-Radiation therapy and chemotherapy may be used if the cancer cannot be entirely removed with surgery, if the cancer has a high risk of coming back, and/or if the lymph nodes are involved with cancer.
+If a biopsy shows that vulvar cancer is present and that it appears to only be in the vulva, the next step is surgery for most patients.
+Radiation therapy and chemotherapy may be used if the cancer cannot be entirely removed with surgery, if the cancer has a high risk of coming back, and/or if the cancer is found in lymph nodes.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 A gynecologic oncologist is a doctor who specializes in treating gynecologic cancer using surgery.
 Due to the location and sensitivity of vulvar tissue, the type of surgery performed is carefully considered.
 Surgical options for invasive vulvar cancer include the following: